DougSalt/gpg/paper/paper.md

 describe the installation and usage of NetLogo extension that will allow the easy decryption of previously encrypted data sets.
-This extension will require the installation of GNU's Pretty Good Privacy suite of programs, or at the very list have the command `gnupg` in the execution path currently invoking the NetLogo model.
+This extension will require the installation of GNU's Pretty Good Privacy suite of programs, or at the very list have the command `gpg` in the execution path currently invoking the NetLogo model.
 This will be invoked in the background in order  provide asymmetric and symmetric decryption for any data sets.
 Each of the possible use-cases will be described that the extension has been designed to address by way of a small example of usage.
 This will be followed by the usual discussion of issues raised by the utility and use of this plug-in.

 # The NetLogo Extension